parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * *optional*

 A list of additional entries for the `/etc/hosts` files on the nodes.
-Each list element contains the following subelements:
+Each list element contains the following sub-elements:

 ##### `name`